 Launching Alyvix Robot from Alyvix Editor¶

 The script of the currently loaded test case can be run directly in Editor by pressing the button at the top left.
-The default starting point is the scripting panel (you can use the debugging methods available in Alyvix Editor to change this starting point).script in the
+The default starting point is the script management panel (you can use the debugging methods available in Alyvix Editor to change this starting point).script in the

 When run, Editor will be minimized until the scripted interaction has completed, after which the Editor window will return, and the output will appear in the Console tab at the top of the scripting panel:

 Note that currently arguments such as a private key and the verbosity level for Alyvix Robot cannot be set within Editor.